quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ### Using the Spin Bit for Passive RTT Measurement {#spin-usage}

-The spin bit provides an additional method to measure per-flow RTT from observation points on the network path throughout the duration of a connection.
+The spin bit provides a version-specific method (see section 17.4 of {{?QUIC-TRANSPORT}}) to measure per-flow RTT from observation points on the network path throughout the duration of a connection.
 Endpoint participation in spin bit signaling is optional and version-specific (see section 17.4 of {{?QUIC-TRANSPORT}}).
 That is, while